 Unique names

 The names of code sets and datatypes share a common namespace and must be unique within a schema.
+This constraint is enforced by the XML schema.

 Internal code sets

 Internal code sets are maintained in a Repository or Orchestra file by the issuer.
 The <code> elements that belong to the code set are listed explicitly.